About Tjaetaba Falls

 However, we then kept going on the trail towards its top, and that was where we saw a smaller waterfall backing a pretty serene and solitary plunge pool with a view over the escarpment.

-Tjaetaba Falls resides in Litchfield National Park.
+Tjaetaba Falls resides in Litchfield National Park near Batchelor in the Northern Territory.
 It is administered by the Northern Territory Government.
 For information or inquiries about the area as well as current conditions, visit their website.

 Related Top 10 Lists